 Creating a classroom map is a great tool to help manage classroom procedures throughout the day.

-As you can see from the classroom map, our labels are color-coded.
+As you can see from the Map Key, our labels are color-coded.
 I like to use post-its because this allows me the freedom to change their assigned “spots” if they are easily distracted or if they need to be assigned a new Math or Reading Partner.
 I always set aside extra post-its near the map so they are readily available if I have to switch out partnerships.

 It is also helpful for you to display your classroom map out of your students’ reach.
 I have had children move the post-its!
 Can you believe it? 😉